D3SOX/browser-audio-tools/README.md

 # Browser Audio Tools (Client-Side)

-A Bun + TypeScript + React app for quick, in-browser audio tweaks: add pink/white noise and concatenate it with a track, extract the embedded cover image, or convert WAV to a tagged MP3. **All processing runs entirely in your browser** via `ffmpeg.wasm` — no server uploads, no size limits.
+A Bun + TypeScript + React app for quick, in-browser audio tweaks: add pink/white noise and concatenate it with a track, extract the embedded cover image, or retag WAV into MP3. **All processing runs entirely in your browser** via `ffmpeg.wasm` — no server uploads, no size limits.

 ## Setup